keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/in-your-react-project/in-your-vite-project.md

 In the above example we tell keycloakify not to include the `<title>` because keycloakify will set it dynamically to something like _"ACME- Login"_ or _"ACME - Register"_. &#x20;

-We also exclude a placeholder script for injecting environnement variables at container startup.
+We also exclude a placeholder script for injecting environment variables at container startup.